 Ice beasts are one of the more threatening early game creatures.
 Their icy bodies are resistant to cold and poison, and their attacks can deal a significant amount of cold damage with each hit.
 Fortunately, they are vulnerable to fire.
 They are occasionally found in the early Dungeon, showing up as early as D:5 or 6, and they can be summoned by ice statues or the unique elf ice mage Fannar.

 Players can use the spell Summon Ice Beast to call an ice beast into existence to fight for them.

 Tips & Tricks

-- Ice beasts introduce new players to the danger of elementally-charged attacks: the cold damage they deal bypasses AC.
+- Ice beasts introduce new players to the danger of elementally-charged attacks.
+Unlike most actual spells, the cold damage they deal bypasses AC.
 Melee characters should show more caution than usual around these creatures, softening them up at a distance if possible.

 - Note that, while the cold damage itself bypasses AC, the attack does not.
 If an ice beast does 0 damage with its physical hit, it is unable to deal any "additional cold damage".
 High AC characters have less to fear, and low AC characters, more.

 - Their immunity to cold and poison can be a problem for some characters.
 Characters who have been kiting dangerous foes with poison or curare darts will suddenly find that trick useless.

 - If you have a wand of flame, now's not a bad time to use it.

 - If you don't have any good means of fighting an ice beast, then don't fight an ice beast -- a wand of polymorph is a good choice to change them into something more manageable.